GreenFlux/handsontable-mcp-server/README.md

 ```

 See [DOCUMENTATION.md](DOCUMENTATION.md) for a complete reference of all 61 API endpoints, 128 guide topics, and 20 categories.

-## Example Prompts

-**Basic Usage:**
-- "Show me how to implement column filtering in React using Handsontable"
-- "Get the Handsontable API reference for the Core class"
-- "Search for documentation about cell validation"

-**Advanced Usage:**
-- "Show me the Angular integration guide for Handsontable"
-- "Generate a code example using the Handsontable formula plugin"
-- "How do I customize the Handsontable theme?"

-See [examples/](examples/) for more detailed usage examples.

 ## Development